 12. Poppin’ Fresh by Pillsbury

 The Pillsbury Doughboy has been on the marketing stage since 1965 as a unique boy character made of dough.
-The design of this cheerful cartoon character includes a scarf and a chef hat which give the impression of that this chubby chubby fella is a real master of cooking.
-To a huge extend, this smiling boy contributed to the success of the Poppin’ Fresh product line and even started appearing in other brand’s commercials.
+The design of this cheerful cartoon character includes a scarf and a chef hat which give the impression that this chubby fella is a real master of cooking.
+To a huge extent, this smiling boy contributed to the success of the Poppin’ Fresh product line and even started appearing in other brands’ commercials.